EOSIO/Documentation/TechnicalWhitePaper.md

 2. Computation and Computational Backlog (CPU); and
 3. State Storage (RAM).

 Bandwidth and computation have two components, instantaneous usage and long-term usage.
 A blockchain maintains a log of all Actions and this log is ultimately stored and downloaded by all full nodes.
-With the log of Actions it is possible to reconstruct the state of all applications.
+With the log of Actions, it is possible to reconstruct the state of all applications.

 The computational debt is calculations that must be performed to regenerate state from the Action log.
-If the computational debt grows too large then it becomes necessary to take snapshots of the blockchain's state and discard the blockchain's history.
+If the computational debt grows too large then, it becomes necessary to take snapshots of the blockchain's state and discard the blockchain's history.
 If computational debt grows too quickly then it may take 6 months to replay 1 year worth of transactions.
 It is critical, therefore, that the computational debt be carefully managed.

 Blockchain state storage is information that is accessible from application logic.
 It includes information such as order books and account balances.
-If the state is never read by the application then it should not be stored.
-For example, blog post content and comments are not read by application logic so they should not be stored in the blockchain's state.
+If the state is never read by the application, then it should not be stored.
+For example, blog post content and comments are not read by application logic, so they should not be stored in the blockchain's state.
 Meanwhile the existence of a post/comment, the number of votes, and other properties do get stored as part of the blockchain's state.

 Block producers publish their available capacity for bandwidth, computation, and state.
 The EOS.IO software allows each account to consume a percentage of the available capacity proportional to the amount of tokens held in a 3-day staking contract.
 For example, if a blockchain based on the EOS.IO software is launched and if an account holds 1% of the total tokens distributable pursuant to that blockchain, then that account has the potential to utilize 1% of the state storage capacity.